3scava1i3r/3scava1i3r/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on improving my techskills
+- 👨🏽‍💻 I’m currently working on World of Dapps
 - 🌱 I’m currently learning web3
-- 👯 I’m looking to collaborate on Blogs and Hackathons
+- 👯 I’m looking to collaborate on [Blogs](https://medium.com/@3scava1i3r) and Hackathons
 - 💬 Ask me anything, I am happy to help
 - ⚡️ Fun-Fact: Sky is the limit
-- 🧡 Anime & K-Drama
 - 💖 South-Korea & India
 - 🤟🏻 Love to hear EDM and K-pop
 - 🏫 Persuing my bachelor's at <a href="https://iiitl.ac.in/">IIIT Lucknow</a>